Covering the Basics of CBD

 The abundance of products containing CBD - and their multitude of claims - can be mystifying and overwhelming.
 Here is a breakdown of (sometimes surprising) reasons why you might use CBD even if you are not using it to treat a specific condition/diagnosis:

 Use CBD to compliment your THC use.
-CBD can amplify the positive effects that come with consuming THC (euphoria, a sense of well-being, enhanced relaxation) while also reducing the less desirable side effects such as psychosis and paranoia.
+CBD can amplify the positive effects that come with consuming THC (euphoria, a sense of well-being, enhanced relaxation) while also reducing the less desirable potential adverse effects such as anxiety and paranoia.
 When used together, referred to as the entourage effect, both cannabinoids work better.
 Basically, these two compounds are soul mates, and it just makes sense to employ them together.
 Note that the necessity of establishing a personalized ratio of THC to CBD intake cannot be overstated.

 Use CBD to subdue/manage racing thoughts.
 CBD can help mellow you out without getting you high.
 Research shows that those who use CBD may be better able to cope with stress.
 Maintaining a consistent, even relaxed, state of mind can allow users to maximize productivity.

 Use CBD to improve alertness and to facilitate better sleep.
 CBD has biphasic properties which means users can experience contrasting effects based on how much or how little is consumed.
 When consumed in small doses, users can experience increased wakefulness and enhanced positive mood.
 Alternately, consuming more substantial amounts of CBD may increase sedative effects and even bring about sleepiness.

 Use CBD before and after a workout/strenuous physical activity.
 Because of CBD’s potential anti-inflammatory and pain-relieving properties, it can be a more-natural option for relieving muscle soreness arising from exercise and over-exertion of the body.
 When consumed in small doses, CBD can give you the energizing boost you need to meet your fitness goal.
 Whether using CBD in a tincture, topical, or vapor, a physically active person could benefit from incorporating CBD into their pre- and post-workout regimen.